 Ordo Iuris was established in 2013 by the Father Piotr Skarga Foundation, which provided it with initial funding of 50,000 Polish zloty (£10,000).

 This foundation was in turn established by the Father Piotr Skarga Association for Christian Culture, known for its emotionally charged campaigns for donations to fight ‘evil forces’ in Poland.

 The association’s fundraising letters have often featured religious, Catholic references.
 But it has had a fraught relationship with church institutions; in 2008, the Krakow Diocese ruled out any links with the group.

-On its website, it says it was “inspired” by the Tradition, Family and Property (TFP) network of Catholic fundamentalists, founded in the 1960s in Brazil by Plinio Corrêa de Oliveira, a “crusader of the twentieth century.”
+On its website, the association says it was “inspired” by the Tradition, Family and Property (TFP) network of Catholic fundamentalists, founded in the 1960s in Brazil by Plinio Corrêa de Oliveira, a “crusader of the 20th century”.

 After de Oliviera’s death in 1995, the group appears to have split into two.
-One, a vocal critic of Pope Francis, kept the TFP name.
+One part, a vocal critic of Pope Francis, kept the TFP name.

 Zych from Ordo Iuris said there is “no connection” between the Heralds and TFP, “an important conservative social movement” with supporters in countries including Chile, the Philippines and Mozambique.

-Notably, the Father Piotr Skarga Association, TFP, and Ordo luris have almost identical branding – the logos of all three feature a golden lion.
+Notably, the Father Piotr Skarga Association, TFP and Ordo Iuris have almost identical branding – the logos of all three feature a golden lion.

 Ordo Iuris is also an allied organisation of ADF International, the global arm of the US ‘Christian legal army,’ Alliance Defending Freedom, which supports opponents of sexual and reproductive rights around the world.